Taiwo11/Ngerian-House-Price-Prediction-Model/README.md

 These strong positive correlations suggest that *larger homes with more rooms tend to cost more*, which makes sense from a buyer’s perspective.

 Interestingly:
-- *Year Built* has a very weak correlation with price (~0.01*), meaning buyers **don’t seem to care much whether a house is new or old* — space and room count matter more.
+- *Year Built* has a very weak correlation with price (~0.01*), meaning buyers **don’t seem to care much whether a house is new or old* , space and room count matter more.
 📌 Key takeaway:
-> Buyers are mostly paying for *space and rooms*, not age of the house.
+ Buyers are mostly paying for *space and rooms*, not age of the house.

-15. What features best predict price?
+10. What features best predict price?

 Based on the correlation heatmap above, the feature that best predicts property price is:

 - **Size in square meters (Size_in_sq_m)** → correlation of *0.87* with price

-This means that property size has the *strongest relationship* with the listed price — the larger the home, the more expensive it tends to be.
+This means that property size has the *strongest relationship* with the listed price, the larger the home the more expensive it tends to be.

 Other features like:
 - *Bedrooms* (0.75) and